manpages/miph/day02/README.md

 Dark Side
 ---

-"You don't have to live like this".
+"You don't have to code like this".

 ![Von Neumann's architecture isn't about software][fortran77wat]

+*(Image is taken from the beginners guide to Fortran77)*

 Von Neumann's architecture isn't about software.
 Lecture plan: